BCS Advising

 Both BA and BS BCS graduates have been successful in being accepted info a variety of health graduate programs, including:

-For more information about how prepare for medical school see the premed page
+For more information about how to prepare for medical school see the premed page.

 Transfer Credit Policy

 Transfer credits from domestic colleges and study abroad programs are permitted for the BCS major with approval from the appropriate department(s).
-Incoming transfer students should seek course approval as soon as they arrive on campus.
+Incoming transfer students should seek course approval as soon as possible after receiving an offer of admission.
 All other students must obtain approval for transfer credits before the course is taken.

-AP credits for chemistry and physics may satisfy allied field or open elective requirements.
-AP credits for computer science may satisfy the general science foundation requirement for programming.
+For BS degree students, AP or IB credits for chemistry and physics may satisfy allied field or open elective requirements.
+AP or IB credits for computer science and calculus may satisfy general science foundation requirements for programming and math.
+Students with 8 AP credits from the BC calculus exam may satisfy both a general science foundation requirement and one allied field or open elective requirement.